yoanesber/Pascal-Triangle/README.md

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/203b128a098e18cbb8cf36d004bd7282b28461bf)

-for any non-negative integer n and any integer k between 0 and n, inclusive.[4]
+for any non-negative integer n and any integer k between 0 and n, inclusive.
 This recurrence for the binomial coefficients is known as Pascal's rule.

 Pascal's triangle has higher dimensional generalizations.
 The three-dimensional version is called Pascal's pyramid or Pascal's tetrahedron, while the general versions are called Pascal's simplices.